UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

 **Definition 4.6.1.** The dependent pair type.

-Note that the library defines the type of dependent pairs as a _record_ as opposed to an inductive type.
-This allows us to instruct Agda to add a judgmental eta law for pairs.
+Note that similarly to the unit type, dependent pair types are defined as a record and enjoy a judgmental eta law in the library.

 ```agda
 open import foundation.dependent-pair-types using